The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 \subsection{Large-scale bias of all four tracers}

 The large-scale bias, $b$, for each of the four DESI tracers was measured from the DESI One-Percent Survey and compared to their prediction obtained from the \textsc{Uchuu} lightcones in the Planck cosmology.
 The results are presented in Figure~\ref{fig:bias}.
-We performed these measurements of the linear bias by fitting
+We measure the linear bias by fitting

 to our correlation function monopole measurements, $\xi_0(s)$, over a given range of separations. $\xi_\mathrm{lin}(s)$ is from the linear power spectrum at the redshift of our galaxy sample, and $\beta=\Omega_\mathrm{m}^{0.6}/b$ \citep[see][]{Kaiser1987,Hamilton1998}.
 The details and description of results are provided below for each tracer.